 - Pricing – The price of CBD shouldn’t be the primary decider of whether you choose to buy a certain product or not.
 However, it may give you some insight as to the quality of CBD.
 Admittedly, more expensive products tend to be safer and more potent.

-Safety and Side Effects of CBD Capsules
+Safety and Side Effects of CBD Pills

 While CBD side effects are rare, they can happen.
 CBD side effects are typically mild, but may negatively interact with certain medications and cause further adverse effects.

-Furthermore, CBD consumption may cause:
+CBD consumption may also cause:

 - Dry mouth